johnnguyen2020/ComputerSystems/Lab7_MultiprocessingArtists/README.md

 - Next, read the man page for vfork(`man vfork`)

 **Discuss with your partner:** (And write 1 sentence about the difference between fork and vfork)

+Vfork is similar in that it creates a child process but it creates processes wothout copying the page tables of the parent process. this lightweight version has a calling thread that is suspended until the child is terminated and until that point the child shares all memory ith its parent including the stack and wherareas fork doesnt include the virtual address space. the entire address space is shared (i.e. all mememory is shared, including the stack, and we can access the data from every vfork'ed process).
+Lastly, we do not need to 'wait' since the parent will execute after the child from vfork has terminated.
+Vfork shares the stack, which is not true of threads which have their own stack.

 Scroll down a bit to see the answers after reading the man page.